pri-chan/pri-chan/README.md

 ###                                                           What is? 🤙

-Meu nome é Priscila e sou estudante de Bacharelado em Ciência e Tecnologia da Universidade Federal de Santa Catarina.
+My name is Priscila and I'm a student of technology at the Federal University of Santa Catarina. 👩‍💻